 - Maintain good health habits.
 Good nutrition can cut down on illness and tooth decay.

 - Learn the symptoms of common diseases in order to determine when seeing a doctor is advisable.
-Early treatment of many diseases or injuries is often least expensive.
-Consider taking classes on first aid or baby care offered by community agencies.
+Early treatment of many diseases or injuries is often less expensive.

 - If you have medical insurance, be sure to use the plans’ providers.
 If you do not have insurance and it is not an emergency, ask for a fee schedule.
 Use urgent care clinics rather than the emergency room, if they are available.
 Talk with the clinic business office to set up an installment plan.
-For more information, see Talking with creditors, another fact sheet in this Getting through tough times series.
+For more information, see Talking with creditors.

 - Take advantage of public clinics and immunizations often available during local health fairs or through a local department of public health.